Skip to main content

 Where to Park at the Iowa State Fair with Kids:

 There are lots of parking spots at the Iowa State Fairgrounds, but they tend to fill up fast.
 If you can, it is probably better to park elsewhere and take a bus.
-Every year during the Iowa State Fair the Des Moines Area Regional Transit Authority (known as DART) offers several locations where fair goers can park and then ride a shuttle that goes directly to the fairgrounds. in 2018 those locations were SE Polk High School, a downtown parking ramp, and the Iowa State Capitol.
+Every year during the Iowa State Fair the Des Moines Area Regional Transit Authority (known as DART) offers several locations where fair goers can park and then ride a shuttle that goes directly to the fairgrounds.
+Historically those locations include SE Polk High School, a downtown parking ramp, and the Iowa State Capitol.
 My recommendation if you have time is to park at the capitol and tour it!
 Capitol tours are free and open to the public, the capitol is definitely worth seeing.
 We did not have any trouble getting our stroller on the shuttle when we went to the 2018 Iowa State Fair with our kids, and it also worked very well to have one of our kids in a baby carrier.

 Plenty of parking and gorgeous views at the Iowa State Capitol